steven-van/kata-mars-rover-faye/README.md

 * Implement wrapping at edges.
 But be careful, planets are spheres.
 * Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.

+## Instructinos

+* Draw an UML architecture by thinking hard about the project (but don't implement anything yet!)

+ * Try to apply BDD:
+    * Find a domain expert
+    * Write test scenarios together

+* Implementing the test scenarios one by one following the TDD method

+* Compare your architecture with what you designed